 I’m a Canuck road cyclist living in the U.S. since 2006, more specifically, Maine.
 I had always seen Maine advertised in magazines as one of the best bicycling vacation states, so I thought, “Why not have it every day?” – and moved here.

 I studied Industrial Design in Ottawa that later led me to become a UX (User Experience) Generalist.
-I now do UX strategy, research and design (in that order) for a local company.
+I now do UX strategy, research and design for a local company.

 I’m currently in CAT4 working my way up the ranks.
 I started racing in the 90’s in Ontario doing several races on and off again with the D’Ornellas Team.
 I’ve been racing more seriously since 2010 taking part in the Maine Time Trial Series and several USAC races until 2012 when I had an accident and I suffered multiple fractures to my vertebrae.